egrace479/ERS_CRRCT23/README.md

 ### Results

 The hybrid ResNet-18 model from the paper (trained on 10,000 images, using their Fig. 6 quantum circuit) predicted cancer with 84.3% accuracy.
-Our hybrid ResNet-18 model (trained on 20,000 images, using the simpler entanglement layer above) acheived 94.9% accuracy at epoch 15.
+Our hybrid ResNet-18 model (trained on 165,000 images, using the simpler entanglement layer above) acheived 94.9% accuracy at epoch 15 on the 55,000 image validation set.

 ### Contents of Repo